 - Utilize query tools, for example Zoom Polls or Microsoft Forms.
 Consider how both in-person and online participants can respond.

 - Utilize raise hand feature in Zoom and Teams.

-- Utilize working in small groups.
-Instructions: Zoom Breakout Rooms, instructions: Learn about channels in Teams.
+- Utilize working in small groups, for example Zoom Breakout Rooms.
 Is it better to divide remote participants into their own groups, or to mix in with face-to-face participants?

 - Do you record the session?
 Inform about the recording in advance to participants.